Political impact of the COVID-19 pandemic: United States in 2020

 As of 30 December 2020, two federal politicians, eight state politicians, and five local politicians have died from COVID-19.

 The pandemic has been cited as one of the primary reasons for Trump's defeat in the 2020 U.S. Presidential Election.
 This is due to the political turmoil in the United States caused by pitting Republicans against Democrats over policy and procedure.
 The difference in views on the pandemic ultimately led to dissatisfaction with federal response.

 Trump's successor, Joe Biden, claimed that his Administration's "number one priority" is to mitigate the effects of the pandemic, which led to the passing of the American Rescue Plan stimulus package.

+According to a report by Reuters, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts saying that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+The campaign primarily targeted people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
+The campaign, which ran from 2020 to 2021, was overseen by Special Operations Command Pacific General Jonathan P. Braga.
+According to Reuters, Braga and other military officials who favored the campaign justified the program as a response to China's vaccine diplomacy and COVID-19 disinformation by China directed against the U.S. Reuters wrote that United States was concerned that "China’s offers of assistance were tilting the geopolitical playing field across the developing world, including in the Philippines."
+However some American public health experts, after being briefed by Reuters on the Pentagon's covert anti-vax campaign, had condemned it as unjustifiable, and that it had unethically endangered innocent lives for potential geopolitical gain.

 World Health Organization

 The head of the World Health Organization, Tedros Adhanom, claimed that he had been "severely discriminated against", and had received death threats and racist insults, claiming that "This attack came from Taiwan".
 The foreign ministry of Taiwan protested this accusation, indicating "strong dissatisfaction and a high degree of regret" and that the Taiwanese people "condemn all forms of discrimination and injustice".

 On 7 April 2020, United States President Donald Trump threatened to cut funding to the WHO.
 On 7 July 2020, the Trump administration announced that the United States would formally withdraw from the WHO.
 On 22 January 2021, president Joe Biden re-admitted the United States to the World Health Organization.